 If there are times when you are spending more than you are earning, this should be an indication that expenses need to be reduced, or you need to save some income from an earlier period to cover the shortfall.

-Once you have your budget, to take control of your money, you need to stick to it.
+Once you have your money plan, to take control of your money, you need to stick to it.

 3. Learn to Have Your Money Work for You